tsmanner/terrasa-private/planning.md

 {% capture text %}
 The familiar looking temple here somehow looks even more decayed than it did just a few days ago.
 There's no activity that you can see on it or in the area, but the tracks of those zombies clearly come from here.

-*Upon entering, there is a single skull lying on the ground on the bottom floor.
+*Upon entering Wayra's study, there is a single skull lying on the ground on the desk.
 When they all enter the room, it's eyes suddenly flash with green flames and it rises with a cackle.*

 **Wayra:** Ahahaha, I recognize you!
 Welcome back, you rats, we're always looking for new friendsss

-At that moment, an armored skeletal form emerges from a passage to your left, as two zombies and two skeletons also enter your field of view.
+At that moment, the skull rolls off the desk, disappearing behind it.

+(Easy investigation to find the rug is uneven and find the door that opens into a staircase).

+The stairs are rough hewn from the stone, leading down a steep passage no more than 3' wide.
+You can hear the sound of splashing water coming from the passage, but it's hard to tell how far away or how much water it is.
+You descend through the darkness for a short time, when suddenly the walls of the passage fall away and you find yourself standing on a stone platform in the open.

+If they have light, or darkvision: you see that you're about 30' up the side of a large cavern.
+There are stalagmites and stalactites all around the floor and ceiling of the cavern, a few of which have connected into large, twisting, pillars.
+The stone in here is wet, and you can see on the far wall a waterfall that feeds a small pond, which drains through a small tunnel to your left.
+On the far side of the pond, there is what appears to be a row boat lashed to one of the pillars.
+On your right is a set of narrow stairs, carved into the wall that descends to the floor of the cavern.

+If they have a light, the Flameskull will cast fireball on the platform, hitting the underside of it for half damage.

 {% endcapture %}{{ text | markdownify }}

 {% include dnd/encounter-body.html name="Return to Wayra's Temple" %}